Always leave ‘em smiling!

 As far as problems go, I already touched on the lack of a save function and the way the challenge suffers once Rygar himself levels up enough to become an unstoppable force that his enemies just can’t compete with.
 Another missed opportunity is the rather weak boss encounters.
 Only one of them even moves around to any significant degree.
 The rest, including final boss Ligar, either stand in one place lobbing shots at you or shuffle around the arena so slowly that they may as well just stay put, too.
 Levels are much more about the journey than the destination thanks to these disappointing fights.
 I don’t think these flaws come close to dooming the game.
 Just be prepared for a slightly odd downward difficulty curve as things get easier the further you progress.

 Sadly, the Rygar series never really went anywhere from here, unless you count the barely remembered attempt at a reboot on the PlayStation 2 in 2002.
-At the very least, the reimagined Rygar’s success on the NES served as an auspicious precident for Tecmo and they would go on to pursue a similarly comprehensive redesign of their mediocre arcade beat-’em-up Ninja Gaiden, transforming it into an all-time classic action-platformer in the process.
+At the very least, the reimagined Rygar’s success on the NES served as an auspicious precedent for Tecmo and they would go on to pursue a similar approach with Ninja Gaiden, which became an all-time classic action-platformer as opposed to the mediocre beat-’em-up it was in the arcade.

 Quibbles aside, I recommend Rygar highly to anyone with an interest in early console action-adventure games and/or wriggling eerily.